 - New Participant Registration Form : (one page printable version, pdf) or (online registration form)

 Scheduling Residents who are sponsored by families receive priority scheduling monthly.
-Appointments for our classes are currently held the first three Tuesdays and Fridays of the month mainly in the afternoons, although this does change occasionally.
-No classes will be held in December this year, and we typically take some time off in the summer.
+Classes are typically offered on Mondays and Wednesdays in the afternoons.
 Once the schedule is figured out, we send an email reminder to family contacts indicated on the registration form, as well as to staff.
 An appointment reminder is placed on the resident’s door and staff help get the residents to and from the class.